MSabbirHossen/Responsive-Flowers_Assignment/readme.md

 - **Menu items** on the right with **cart icon**
 - **Mobile Responsiveness:**
   - Logo/website name on the left
-  - Cart icon with name on the right as Figma
+  - Cart icon with name on the right as per Figma
   - Other navbar elements will be hidden for cleaner mobile experience

 ---